 Single gerberas are perhaps the most common type of gerbera flower.
 They flaunt a simple façade with green central disk florets that are surrounded by a row of non-overlapping ray florets.
-Single gerbera daisies flower delivery is available nationwide from range of floral design studios.

 Double gerberas, which are also called duplex gerbera daisies, have two rows of overlapping small and large ray florets or petals.
 The central disk florets usually come in green, black, or dark red.

-The ‘Terracotta’ variety is one famous example of double type gerbera daisy flowers.
+The ‘Terracotta’ variety is one famous example of double-type gerbera daisy flowers.
 It has double yellow petals with a hint of peach surrounding its dark red eye.

 Crested Double Gerberas

-This type of gerbera flowers falls under the double category.
+This type of gerbera flower falls under the double category.
 It flaunts a double row of overlapping petals, but with an extra inner row or two of smaller petals that can either be of a similar or different color as the outer petals.
 The central disk typically comes in green, red, or black.

-One example of crested double gerbera daisy is the ‘Winter Queen’ variety.
+One example of a crested double gerbera daisy is the ‘Winter Queen’ variety.
 It has white petals with a black central disk or eye.